Updated on August 11th, 2020

 - Properly dispose of any unused medications.
 Authorized collectors will take any unused prescription medications you may have lying around the house.
 You may also flush some medications down the drain.
 Never give them away to friends or family members.

 - Get a second opinion.
-If you’re unsure about taking a prescribed medication or think there are other options, ask your doctor for alternatives or visit another doctor.
+If you’re unsure about taking prescribed medication or think there are other options, ask your doctor for alternatives or visit another doctor.